Nizar7kabbaj/Nizar7kabbaj/README.md

-## Hi there 👋, my name is Nizar kabbaj
+## Hi there 👋, my name is Nizar Kabbaj

 Passionate about building intelligent systems that solve real-world problems through cutting-edge AI and cloud technologies.